Sustainability and Better Future Policy for Switchfoot Accounting

 We commit to paying all our suppliers within their payment terms.

-During 2024, we added our supplier code of conduct to our website and expect all our suppliers to conform to this policy.
+In 2024, we added our supplier code of conduct to our website and expect all our suppliers to comply with it.
+We expect them to have a zero-tolerance approach to exploitation.

 We try to prioritise local businesses and B Corps with diverse ownership over multinational companies or chains.
 We will continue to monitor our purchases and make all purchases with consideration.